Select Page

 About the Fellowship

-The new Distinguished Artist Fellowship at the Mittal Institute will support the artistic endeavors and research of a senior artist from anywhere in South Asia, bringing them to Harvard’s campus in Cambridge to access Harvard’s intellectual and creative resources.
-The senior artist will be nominated by a selection committee of faculty and curators of modern and contemporary South Asian art in recognition of the artist’s contribution to important issues related to South Asia through their use of artistic mediums and forms of expression.
+The Distinguished Artist Fellowship at the Mittal Institute supports the artistic endeavors and research of a senior artist from anywhere in South Asia, bringing them to Harvard’s campus in Cambridge to access Harvard’s intellectual and creative resources.
+The senior artists are nominated by a selection committee of faculty and curators of modern and contemporary South Asian art in recognition of the artist’s contribution to important issues related to South Asia through their use of artistic mediums and forms of expression.

-The artist will be invited to the Mittal Institute at Harvard to deliver a public lecture, engage with faculty and students across the University, and perform research at the Harvard Art Museums, the Carpenter Center for Visual Arts, and Harvard’s many prestigious libraries.
+The artist is invited to the Mittal Institute at Harvard to deliver a public lecture, engage with faculty and students across the University, and perform research at the Harvard Art Museums, the Carpenter Center for Visual Arts, and Harvard’s many prestigious libraries.

-The Distinguished Artists will benefit from intellectual conversations with Harvard’s faculty and students, and through the variety of resources available at the library that can be used to inform their current and future art practice.
+The Distinguished Artists benefits from intellectual conversations with Harvard’s faculty and students, and through the variety of resources available at the library that can be used to inform their current and future art practice.

 This program is made possible by a generous donation from Dipti Mathur, Chair of the Mittal Institute’s Arts Advisory Council.